WYWM Logo

 The type of information that we typically collect and hold will vary depending on our relationship with you.

-• Candidates - Include all individuals who approach us, or who are engaged by us in the process of seeking or performing work with us or our clients;
+1. Candidates – This includes all individuals who approach us, or who are engaged by us in the process of seeking or performing work with us or our clients;

-• Clients - Include all individuals/companies who we deal with for the purpose of providing recruitment solutions and/or services for their business;
+2. Clients - Includes all individuals/companies who we deal with for the purpose of providing recruitment solutions and/or services for their business;

-• Referees - Include all individuals who we contact in evaluating our candidate’s capabilities and suitability for employment;
+3. Referees - Includes all individuals who we contact in evaluating our candidate’s capabilities and suitability for employment;

-• Mentors - Include all individuals who we deal with for the purpose of providing mentorship for veterans; and
+4. Mentors - Includes all individuals who we deal with for the purpose of providing mentorship for veterans and other groups using our services; and

-• Participants – Include all individuals who participate in events or to whom career transition services, career management services, change programs, coaching or other services are provided by our consulting companies.
+5. Participants – Includes all individuals who participate in events or to whom career transition services, career management services, change programs, coaching or other services are provided by our consulting companies.

 We may also collect personal information from you if you contact us, for example by phone or email, and do not fall into one of the above categories.